Esri/calcite-maps-styler-template/README.md

 ## Features

-*	Use to create ArcGIS Online, Portal for ArcGIS or as a stand-alone applications
+*	Use to create ArcGIS Online, Portal for ArcGIS or as a stand-alone configurable applications
 *	Style apps with Calcite colors and themes
 * Apply custom colors with transparency
 * Choose custom layouts